LiqTech International (NASDAQ:LIQT) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of LiqTech International (NASDAQ:LIQT – Free Report) in a research note released on Sunday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com started coverage on shares of LiqTech International (NASDAQ:LIQT – Free Report) in a research note released on Wednesday.
+The firm issued a sell rating on the stock.

 LiqTech International Price Performance

-LiqTech International (NASDAQ:LIQT – Get Free Report) last announced its quarterly earnings data on Thursday, May 11th.
-The company reported ($0.40) earnings per share for the quarter.
+LiqTech International (NASDAQ:LIQT – Get Free Report) last issued its quarterly earnings results on Thursday, May 11th.
+The company reported ($0.40) EPS for the quarter.
 LiqTech International had a negative return on equity of 47.54% and a negative net margin of 78.33%.
-The firm had revenue of $4.01 million during the quarter.
+The business had revenue of $4.01 million during the quarter.

 Hedge Funds Weigh In On LiqTech International